Constitution & Bylaws

 V. Executive Committee

 The Executive Committee shall consist of the elected officers of the Association.

 All powers not expressly stated in these articles shall be reserved to the members of the Association.

 In the event of dissolution of the Association, the last remaining officers, after paying or making provision for payment of all the liabilities of the Association from the Association's resources, shall vest all remaining Association assets and materials only in an organization or organizations with the same purposes as, or purposes similar to, those of the Association.
 The recipient organization(s) shall qualify for exempt status as determined by the then extant United States Internal Revenue Code.

 VIII.
 Amendment of the Constitution or Bylaws

-The Constitution or Bylaws of the Association may be amended at the April meeting of the Association according to the following procedures:
+The Constitution or Bylaws of the Association may be amended at the Spring meeting of the Association according to the following procedures: